 Video playback is horrible! mplayer complains that this device is too slow.
 Video is overlayed on top of all other windows; this is unusable in its present configuration.
-VLC deals with it so badly that it the video overlay always covers any dropdown menu I’d like to use (e.g. to get fullscreen).
-I was under the impression that the GPU should be capable of hardware accelaration for most common video formats, so maybe it’s a driver issue?
+VLC is the worst: the video overlay covers any dropdown menu I'd like to use (e.g. to get fullscreen).
+I was under the impression that the GPU should be capable of hardware accelaration for most common video formats, so maybe it's a driver issue?

 I do not bother to investigate because I have purchased a larger storage chip (64GB instead of the shipped 16GB) which I now want to install instead of the one containing the operating system.
 Instructions are quickly found, and if I understand correctly this doen't even void my warranty (which is only 30 days):

 The newly installed storage seems to have Android pre-installed.
 This is an interesting detail, but I will definitely not have Android on this machine.

 Installation & Resolving Issues ∆